 “CSI: Crime Scene Investigation” debuted on television in 2000, introducing many people to the unique field of forensics.
 Although it eventually left the air a decade and a half later (while spawning several spinoffs), the savvy investigators featured on the show left a mark on many viewers.
-It is projected that through the year 2024, the field of forensic science will grow by 20%--27% higher than the average growth of other industries.

 However, this leaves many students to wonder, what’s the difference between criminology and criminal justice degrees and career paths?